The Silver Lining of the COVID-Caused Recession is Fading Fast

 If we start to make the transition now, policy reforms could perhaps still be gradual and structured, without the chaos and suffering that comes with a macroeconomic supply shock.
 We need our leaders and institutions to acknowledge the conflict between economic growth and environmental protection now.
 Otherwise, we are unmistakably headed for more environmental breakdowns, pandemics, and long-running recessions.

-Madeline Baker is a former CASSE intern (spring 2020) and a senior majoring in International Economics and Finance at the Catholic University of America.
+Madeline Baker is a CASSE intern (spring 2020) and a senior international economics and finance major at the Catholic University of America.